-I am very impressed with motionEyeOS and it does almost everything I would expect.
+I am very impressed with motionEyeOS and it does almost everything I would expect from a DIY CCTV camera.
 It’s easy to setup which allows more time to worry about mounting the camera.
 It is the main reason I decided to not continue creating my own software.

 It is worth experimenting with the settings (resolution, motion detection percentages etc) to get the best performance for your location given the number of detection events you are likely to get on a day-to-day basis.

 It’s worth looking at the motionEyeOS Wiki for details on the settings as well as other features that I haven’t covered here.
 The github page also has an “issues” section where you can research any problems you may experience.
 It may be worth asking questions in the Google Group unless you are sure you have found a genuine issue.

 Here are some motionEyeOS links that are worth visiting for additional information :